Resource capacity planning software – buyers guide

 When resource capacity planning, the temptation is to focus on individual resources.
 But the truth is, as your resource pool size grows – individual resources become less important.

-Instead you start managing resources at the role or skill level.
-Which means you compare the skill needs of your projects vs the overall skill levels available to you.
+Instead, you start managing resources at the role or skill level.
+This means you compare the skill needs of your projects vs the overall skill levels available to you.

 Sometimes you don’t know who is going to be working on what projects.
 So it is useful if you can just assign a placeholder (sometimes called a generic resource) to work.